ManindraDeMel/My-CPU/statement-of-originality.md

 # list numbered references below (replace the example with your own references)
 ---
 # References
-- [1] Example Author.
-2023. example code video.
-Retrieved from https://example.com/video
+- [1] Manindra de Mel.
+2023.
+Lab work.
+Retrieved from labs